Irish immigration to Barbados

-Irish transport to Barbados dates back to the 1620s, when Irish people began arriving on the island.
-The majority were emigrants, indentures, and merchants, though with an unknown number of political and convict transportees during the 1650s.
+The transport of Irish people to Barbados dates back to the 1620s.
+The majority were indentured servants, though with an unknown number of political and convict transportees during the 1650s.

 History

-"Indentured servitude appeared in Virginia by 1620.
-Initially a device used to transport European workers to the New World, over time servitude dwindled as black slavery grew in importance in the British colonies."
+Indentured servitude appeared in Virginia by 1620.
+Initially a device used to transport European workers to the New World, over time servitude dwindled as black slavery grew in importance in the British colonies.

 Although most Irish immigrants were free or indentured and not slaves, it has been popularly claimed that Cromwell's sale of thousands of military prisoners in the 1650s could be seen as closer to slavery than voluntary indentured immigration.
 However, this conflation of Irish indentured servants with African chattel slaves, known as the Irish slaves myth, is incorrect and ahistorical.
 Chattel slavery was a different legal category based on race as codified in The Barbados Slave Code, did not cease after a period of time (usually 7 years for indentured servitude), and stripped those who fell under it entirely of their rights.